 Before American Crime Story’s upcoming third season titled, “Impeachment” will air in fall 2020 retelling The Monica Lewinsky Scandal, I’ve decide to view the first season.

 The following review doesn’t matter if SPOILERS are present.
 We all know what happened at the end of the trial.
 I won’t breakdown all ten episodes.
-Again, we all know the O.J. got away scot free.
+Again, we all know O.J. got away scot free.